alcidesrh/laravel-generic-resource/readme.md

   ```
   <br>

+**Note:**
-**Note:** If the second argument (the array of fields to get) is not supplied, all fields of the model will be returned.
+- If the second argument (the array of fields to get) is not supplied, all fields of the model will be returned.
+- If one of the fields to return doesn't exist in the model, will be omitted in the result array.

 <br>